delphix/virtualization-sdk/README-dev.md

 1. Install the package's development dependencies and package itself by following the directions in [the SDK installation section](#installing-the-sdk-from-source).
 2. Run unit tests: `python -m pytest src/test/python`.

-There's no way to locally run unit tests in all packages with one command.
-However, they will be run automatically through GitHub Actions when you open a pull request.
-You can always open a draft pull request
+3. To run unit tests in all packages with one command, run `sh bin/build_project.sh -t`.
+4. For more information on the script options, use `sh bin/build_project.sh -h`.

 ### Manual testing